-Source: NIH Office of Extramural Research
+Source: Office of Cancer Clinical Proteomics Research

 The Antibody Portal serves as a public resource of well-characterized monoclonal antibodies made available by the NCI for the scientific community.